Some children who have SEND may be able to receive free school transport or travel assistance.

 - They are eligible for Free School Meals

 - Have parents in receipt of the maximum level of Working Tax Credit,

 - There are not three or more suitable nearer school places, and the school place is 2-6 miles from home.

 Secondary school children attending a school on grounds of religion or belief may be able to get free transport where the school is more than two miles and less than 15 miles from home, and there is no suitable alternative school nearer home.

-Free travel to school for primary school children may be provided if their parent has a disability that prevents them from taking them to school.
+Free travel to school for primary school children may be provided if a parent has a disability that prevents them from taking their child to school.

 Contact: Hackney Education - Pupil Benefits